NinjadenMu/lattice_gerrymandering/README.md

 You can read more about gerrymandering, the lattice model, and algorithms to gerrymander here: https://ninjadenmu.github.io/

 It's a 2 part series, starting with Algorithmic Gerrymandering Pt.
 1: Modelling population and voter distributions, followed by Algorithmic Gerrymandering Pt.
 2: Gerrymandering the Lattice Model

+  Run gerrymander.py to gerrymander default region.
+To modify the region, generate a new Region object and pass it as *region* to Gerrymander.simulated_anneal.
+To change the number of districts generated, pass the new    number of districts as *districts* to Gerrymander.simulated_anneal()  The *curve* argument of Gerrymander.simulated_anneal should be a list with length *districts*.
+More districts with a + preference favors red, -     preference favors blue.